stanwmusic/wp-tevko-responsive-images/readme.md

 - Updated to Picturefill v2.3.0
 - Extensive documentation included in readme
 - Integrated testing with Travis CLI
-- Check if wp.media exists before running JS
+- Check if wp.media exists before running JavaScript
 - Account for rounding variance when matching ascpect ratios

 **2.1.1**

-- Adding in wp-tevko-responsive-images.js after file not found to be in wordpress repository
+- Adding in wp-tevko-responsive-images.js after file not found to be in WordPress repository
-- Adjusts the aspect ratio check in tevkori_get_srcset_array() to account for rounding variance
+- Adjusts the aspect ratio check in `tevkori_get_srcset_array()` to account for rounding variance

 **2.1.0**

-- **This version introduces a breaking change** - there are now two functions.
-One returns an array of srcset values, and the other returns a string with the ``srcset=".."`` html needed to generate the responsive image.
-To retrieve the srcset array, use ``tevkori_get_srcset_array( $id, $size )``
+- **This version introduces a breaking change**: There are now two functions.
+One returns an array of srcset values, and the other returns a string with the `srcset=".."` html needed to generate the responsive image.
+To retrieve the srcset array, use `tevkori_get_srcset_array( $id, $size )`
 - When the image size is changed in the post editor, the srcset values will adjust to match the change.

 **2.0.2**